whytekieran/Data-Representation-Project/README.md

        FACILITIES | The different facilities that are available at the park DESCRIPTION | A brief description of the park

-An example of a response would be:
+An example of the json response would be:
  ```json
     [{"NAME": "Shantalla Park",
     "LOCATION": "Seamus Quirke Road, Shantalla",